runtime-enforcement/enfguard/eval/enforcement/README.md

 ## Step 3: Reproducing the measurements for RQ2-3

-Indicative duration: 1 hour to 1 day per file, depending on hardware.
+Indicative duration: 30 minutes to 12 hours per experiment, depending on hardware.

 -----------------